Peacesimon/LITA-CAPSTONE-PROJECT/README.md

 #### Revenue by Region
 ![image](https://github.com/user-attachments/assets/0702097a-d0a8-48f7-bb1c-60fa06da7968)

+The South has the highest revenue from region

 #### Region by Quantity sold
 ![image](https://github.com/user-attachments/assets/c26428b7-2d82-4589-a286-14553e75baa6)

 #### Total Sales per Product
 ![image](https://github.com/user-attachments/assets/8242de82-93fc-4c03-9e57-f441599b7b28)

+These are the  product sold within the region and Shoes has the highest sales

 #### Average Quantity  per Product